omeatai/Python-Tutorial/README.md

 <details>
   <summary>7.
 Python Lists </summary>

+Example 1:

-Get a List Item from the index Position:
+Get a List Item from the index Position -

 ```py
 states_of_america = [